 G Phrygian Scale

-The G Phrygian scale is the third mode of the E♭ major scale, giving it a distinctive dark, exotic, and tense sound commonly used in flamenco, metal, jazz, and cinematic music.
+The G Phrygian scale is the 3rd mode of the E♭ major scale, giving it a distinctive dark, exotic, and tense sound commonly used in flamenco, metal, jazz, and cinematic music.

 This page covers everything you need to know about the G Phrygian scale: notes, intervals, theory, and how to play it on the piano.